MawuliAgamah/nlp-sentiment-analysis/README.md

 # sentiments

-This is a tool i am working on to provide an interface to perform sentiment analyis on data scraped from reddit , twitter and google news based on keywords that have been searched by the user.
+This is a tool i am working that provides a GUI for users to perform sentiment analyis on data scraped from either reddit , twitter or google news based on keywords that have been searched.